carbon-design-system/carbon/docs/deploying-changes.md

 After going through the login process, you'll need to use `ibmcloud cf target` to choose the specific Cloud Foundry organization and space that you'll want to deploy to.

-Once you've selected the appropriate organization and space, you'll need to make sure to run `yarn build` to make sure we're deploying the latest changes.
+Once you've selected the appropriate organization and space, you'll need to make sure to run `$(yarn bin) gulp build:dev --rollup` to make sure we're deploying the latest changes.
 Finally, you'll need to run `ibmcloud cf push` in the root of the project.
 This command will read from the `manifest.yml` file and deploy our development environment to a `random-route` on IBM Cloud.

 To create a link to embed in your Pull Request, you can navigate to the component that you're working on and click "View full render".
 This link should take you to a URL that displays only that component.
 Depending on the type of Pull Request you're working on, this should be your best best for a live URL to share with reviewers.